Chirality-induced orbital Edelstein effect in an analytically solvable model: Introduction

 Recently, several phenomena related to angular momentum have been observed and understood based on the orbital degree of freedom.
 Orbital-polarized currents, generated by the orbital Hall effect~\cite{zhang2005intrinsic, bernevig2005orbitronics, kontani2008giant, tanaka2008intrinsic, kontani2009giant,go2018intrinsic, pezo2022orbital,canonico2020orbital,cysne2022orbital,salemi2022theory,busch2023orbital,choi2023observation,lyalin2023magneto,busch2024ultrafast,gobel2024OHE,gobel2024topological} or the orbital EE~\cite{levitov1985magnetoelectric,yoda2015current,yoda2018orbital, go2017toward,salemi2019orbitally,johansson2021spin,liu2021chirality,kim2023optoelectronic,el2023observation,leiva2023spin,hagiwara2024orbital,johansson2024theory,lee2024orbital} can lead to the generation or transport of orbital angular momentum when currents or electric fields are applied.
 It has been shown that the orbital EE is sensitive to the chirality of a system as well~\cite{yoda2015current,yoda2018orbital,liu2021chirality,kim2023optoelectronic,hagiwara2024orbital}.
 We refer to this phenomenon as chirality-induced orbital selectivity (CIOS).
-When a current flows through a chiral material, it becomes orbital polarized due to a shift of the Fermi surfaces, as visualized in Fig.~\ref{fig:edelstein}.
-Once the current enters the electrodes, like Pt which has a considerable spin-orbit coupling (SOC), it is transformed into a spin-polarized current.
-CIOS is therefore detected effectively as CISS in most experiments, where the orbital contribution is simply scaled by the orbital-to-spin conversion efficiency of the electrode.
-This contribution occurs additionally to the genuine spin contribution to CISS and could account for the discrepancy of theoretically and experimentally determined CISS efficiencies.
+When a current flows through a chiral material, an orbital magnetic moment is generated due to a shift of the Fermi surfaces, as visualized in Fig.~\ref{fig:edelstein}.
+If the chiral material is interfaced with another material, an orbital current may flow.
+This material may serve as an electrode, which typically has a considerable spin-orbit coupling (SOC), for example Pt.
+This leads to the conversion of the orbital current into a spin current.
+The orbital Edelstein effect may then be detected as CISS and not as CIOS, where the orbital contribution is scaled by the orbital-to-spin conversion efficiency of the electrode.
+This contribution occurs additionally to any genuine spin contribution to CISS and could therefore account for the discrepancy of theoretically and experimentally determined CISS efficiencies.
+Therefore, understanding the mechanism behind the orbital Edelstein effect in chiral materials is of crucial importance.